FTC-6806/ftc-6806.github.io/_posts/2015-06-28-hello-world.md

 layout: post
 author: Liam Marshall
 title: Hello world (how we built this website)!
+excerpt: I’m the main programmer this year for our team, and have a bunch of webdev experience, so I got to design our website this year!
 ---

 I'm the main programmer this year for our team, and have a bunch of webdev experience, so I got to design our website this year!